-This section provides an overview of the Schuylkill River watershed.
-Some information can be referenced from other PWD reports available on phillywatersheds.org.
-The Schuylkill River Watershed Source Water Assessment (SWA) completed in 2002 is an excellent comprehensive resource for general information on the Schuylkill River watershed.
-Additionally, updated watershed information and data is also included in this section where available.
+The sections that follow provide an overview of the history, geology, and land cover of the Schuylkill River watershed.
+Some information can be referenced from other PWD reports available on water.phila.gov/reporting/.
+The Schuylkill River Watershed Source Water Assessment is an excellent comprehensive resource for general information on the Schuylkill River watershed.
+Additionally, updated watershed information and data are included in this section where available.